Kanaries/graphic-walker/README.md

 ##### Main features
 + A user friendly drag and drop based interaction for exploratory data analysis with visualizations.
-+ A grammar of graphics based visual analytic user interface where users can build visualization from low-level visual channel encodings.
++ A grammar of graphics based visual analytic user interface where users can build visualization from low-level visual channel encodings. (based on [vega-lite](https://vega.github.io/vega-lite/))
 + A Data Explainer which explains why some patterns occur / what may cause them.
 + Using webworker to handle computation tasks which allow you to use it as a pure front-end app.